 The demand for ‘pure and natural’ flavorings is often met through the use of concentrated extracts, typically in an ethanol (ethyl alcohol) base.
-Such extracts, while giving the appearance of a single flavor component, such as lemon or mint, are actually complex mixtures of many different complex organic compounds.
+Such extracts, while giving the appearance of a single flavor component such as lemon or mint, are actually complex mixtures of many different complex organic compounds.
 Separating complex mixtures into individual components for identification and quantitation has led to the development of hyphenated analytical techniques.
-Here, GC (Gas Chromatography) coupled to a Fourier Transform Infrared (FTIR) spectrometer, with subsequent Flame Ionization Detection (FID), produces both qualitative identification and quantitative measurement of complex mixtures.
+Here, Gas Chromatography (GC) coupled to a Fourier Transform Infrared (FTIR) spectrometer with subsequent Flame Ionization Detection (FID) produces both qualitative identification and quantitative measurement of complex mixtures.

 From the morning coffee and scone to the last fork of dessert after dinner, our meals and snacks are filled with a rich variety of flavors from our foods.
 While the human taste buds can discern five general groups of flavors (salt, sweet, bitter, sour, and savory), our perception of the distinct flavors of each bite arises from the aromatic (or volatile) compounds present.